AqwamCreates/DataPredict/docs/API/Models.md

  * To use these models, your feature matrix need to be the shape of (n x n).

- * It also recommended to add independent and small noise values to each features.
+ * It also recommended to add small independent noise values to each features.

 ## Classification